Skip to main content

 Line length80-120 charactersPrevents horizontal scrolling in code review

-Trailing commasRequired in modern configsCleaner git diffs, adding an item doesn't touch the previous line
+Trailing commasRequired in many current configsCleaner git diffs, adding an item doesn't touch the previous line

 What this means for you: Formatting conventions are about consistency, not correctness.
 The specific choices matter less than everyone on the team following the same rules.
 Use ESLint + Prettier in your project for automated enforcement.